Mikejo5000/vsts-docs-pr/docs/work/track/share-plans.md

 ## SharePoint project portal

-You can use a SharePoint site to share and access documents from your team project.
+You can use a SharePoint site to share and access documents from your project.
 Your team can use the SharePoint site, also referred to as the project portal, to share information in the following ways:
 - Share data contained in reports or dashboards
 - Share team progress using predefined or customized SharePoint dashboards
 - Share documents, files, images